Running Apps from Python

 import biolib

-application = biolib.load('author/application')
+app = biolib.load('author/application')

-For instance, if we want to run samtools
+For instance, to run samtools

 with the --help